NC State Extension Publications

 Skip to Residential Recommendations

 In one study, "Tanglefoot" applied to the stems of wild indigo reduced the amount of seed predation by trapping the adult beetles crawling up the stems.
 Insecticides have also been shown to reduce damage when applied in the spring and early summer.
 Baptisia seed pod weevils feed on foliage, flower buds, and blossoms.
 One of the pyrethroids labeled for landscape use applied before the flowers open or after flowering should help protect the plants and pods.
+When used as directed, pyrethroids are very toxic to insects but are not particularly hazardous to humans and pets (other than fish—avoid using pyrethroids around pools, ponds, and streams).
 This weevil will probably continue to lay eggs during the summer so it is a good idea to spray the plants after blooming as well as before.
 A problem with spraying while the plants are in bloom is that you may kill pollinators, which is un-American.

 Other Resources